coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 You can find a detailed guide for the Page Views Analytics component [here](https://developers.coveo.com/x/9IYdAg).

+##### 15.1 Context

 Additionally, it is highly recommended to send [context](https://developers.coveo.com/x/5AkvAg) to the Coveo Recommendation engine.
-The context helps Coveo segment the users in order to provide items relevant to them.
+The context helps Coveo segment the users' visits in order to provide items relevant to them.
 To do so, simply integrate the [User Context component](https://developers.coveo.com/x/1wkvAg) after the Page Views Analytics on all pages you wish to track.
 The component will give you a few context options by default such as the user xDB pattern card.
 If needed, you can add to these options using the [UserContextPipeline](https://developers.coveo.com/x/5AkvAg).

 Keep in mind that sending a large amount of context can reduce the efficiency of the Coveo Recommendation engine.
-Try to send no more than 5 different contexts.
+I would suggest to send no more than 5 different context information.

 In parallel to all of the above, you can send analytics data to the Sitecore Analytics API.
 I will not explain it in details since the underlying logic is the same as with the Coveo Usage Analytics, and it is well documented [here](https://developers.coveo.com/x/RgHvAQ).